Andrea-ZW/ERNM/README.md

 ernm.sim_stats <- do.call(rbind,lapply(ernm.netList,function(x) calculateStatistics(x ~ edges() + esp(0:2) + gwesp(0.5,1) + gwdegree(0.5) + nodeCov("c.smoke") + nodeMatch("c.smoke"))))
 ```

-The MCMC Diagnostics for ERGM models use `mcmc.diagnostics()` to create simple diagnostic plots for MCMC sampled statistics produced from a fit.
+The MCMC Diagnostics for ERGM models use `mcmc.diagnostics()` to create simple diagnostic plots for MCMC sampled statistics produced from a fit, including the trace plots and density plots of Markov chains.
 For ERNM, the MCMC Diagnostics can be generated with the code:

 ```
 par(mfrow=c(1,2))